-&lt;sup>51 Within the Craven plan area, designated rural areas are the Forest of Bowland Area of Outstanding Natural Beauty and the parishes of Bank Newton, Bentham, Bolton Abbey, Burton-in-Lonsdale, Clapham-cum-Newby, Coniston Cold, Embsay-with-Eastby, Gargrave, Giggleswick, Halton East, Hellifield, Ingleton, Langcliffe, Lawkland, Long Preston, Otterburn, Rathmell, Settle, Stirton-with-Thorlby, Thornton-in-Lonsdale and Wigglesworth.
+&lt;sup>50 Within the Craven plan area, designated rural areas are the Forest of Bowland Area of Outstanding Natural Beauty and the parishes of Bank Newton, Bentham, Bolton Abbey, Burton-in-Lonsdale, Clapham-cum-Newby, Coniston Cold, Embsay-with-Eastby, Gargrave, Giggleswick, Halton East, Hellifield, Ingleton, Langcliffe, Lawkland, Long Preston, Otterburn, Rathmell, Settle, Stirton-with-Thorlby, Thornton-in-Lonsdale and Wigglesworth.
 Please refer to Section 157 of the Housing Act 1985 and the Housing (Right to Buy) (Designated Rural Areas and Designated Region) (England) Order 1988.

-- facilities in a settlement to below the standards set out in appendix A are unlikely to be acceptable. - 8.29 Where new provision is required on site, appropriate arrangements must be made for the on-going maintenance of the new facilities.
-Further details are provided in appendix A. - 8.30 Open Spaces and sports facilities (both indoor and outdoor) provide essential informal and formal recreation opportunities for communities and they should be protected from redevelopment wherever possible.
+- 8.29 Standards and formula relating to the provision of new or improvements to existing sports, open space and built sports facilities are set out at appendix A. Applications for development which would result in a loss of space or facilities in a settlement to below the standards set out in appendix A are unlikely to be acceptable. - 8.30 Where new provision is required on site, appropriate arrangements must be made for the on-going maintenance of the new facilities.
+Further details are provided in appendix A. - 8.31 Open Spaces and sports facilities (both indoor and outdoor) provide essential informal and formal recreation opportunities for communities and they should be protected from redevelopment wherever possible.
 Nevertheless, there may be limited circumstances where the loss of facilities or spaces may be acceptable.
-These circumstances are set out at c) in the policy below. - 8.31 This policy, together with other relevant Local Plan policies, for example ENV5: Green Infrastructure and ENV10: Local Green Space aims to promote healthy lifestyle choices by providing opportunities to establish or improve existing green corridors and spaces throughout the plan area.
+These circumstances are set out at c) in the policy below. - 8.32 This policy, together with other relevant Local Plan policies, for example ENV5: Green Infrastructure and ENV10: Local Green Space aims to promote healthy lifestyle choices by providing opportunities to establish or improve existing green corridors and spaces throughout the plan area.